It is essential to draw a distinction between the security of our customers' data and the security of the infrastructure

 - Terminated employees' devices are wiped and re-imaged.

-OVHcloud has standard mobile device security controls in place for its personnel whether the device is owned by the employee or corporate-owned.
-These security standards include the following:
+OVHcloud has mobile device security controls in place for both employee or corporate-owned.
+These security control standards include the following:

 - Mobile devices must be registered in a centralized device management (MDM) system before being granted access to internal systems;

 - Security policies are enforced via MDM automation;

 - Mobile devices can be remotely wiped if lost or stolen.

-Customers must ensure their workstations and mobile equipment used to access OVHcloud services have adequate security controls in place.
+Customers must ensure their workstations and mobile devices accessing OVHcloud services have adequate security controls in place.

-OVHcloud commits to preserving network security in its capacity as a hosting provider.
+OVHcloud is committed to preserving network security in its capacity as a cloud services provider.

 OVHcloud manages a high-performance fiber optic private network, connected to numerous operators and forwarding agents.
 OVHcloud manages its own internal network backbone.
 This backbone distributes connectivity to each US Data Center's local network as well to other international OVHcloud Data Centers.